DrSkippy/Data-Science-45min-Intros/regex-101/README.md

     # now drop this regex into the sed expression and use back-references to change the order
     $ sed 's/\([0-9]\{4\}\)-\([0-9]\{2\}\)-\([0-9]\{2\}\)/\3-\2-\1/g' small.log     # BOOM

 Yes, the escaping is terrible.
-But once you do it a bit, you start to see through the escaping and identify the underlying structures: the groups, the ranges, the anchors, etc.
+But once you do it a bit, you start to see through the escaping and identify the underlying structures: the groups, the ranges, the anchors, etc. Sad panda is sad, but sad panda is powerful.

 ### OR-ing (alternation)